Skip to content

 Testing example»

-Having the policy and the pipeline defined, we can now test it.
+With the policy and the pipeline defined, we can test it.
 Creating a new commit in the repository will trigger the pipeline.
-As we can see a run was created in Spacelift, but it's in queued state.
-The run will not start until all the dependencies are marked as finished.

-After the binary-build dependency has been marked as completed the run is still queued, as the docker-image-build dependency is still not resolved.
+2. After the docker-image-build dependency has been marked as skipped the run is still queued, as the binary-build dependency is still not resolved.
+One dependency resolved, one unresolved

-The run starts only after all the dependencies are marked as finished.
+3. The run starts only after all the dependencies reach a terminal state.
+All dependencies resolved

-We can also test what happens if a step in the pipeline fails.
-In order to test this, we can change the build-binaries job in the pipeline from
+We can also test what happens if a step in the pipeline fails by changing the build-binaries job in the pipeline from:

 1